aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/030-argocd-appofapps.md

 - ![Developers](/static/images/developer-task.png) **Developers**: Responsible for application code and Kubernetes manifests for their workload.
 - ![Platform](/static/images/platform-task.png) **Platform Team**: Responsible for infrastructure (VPC, clusters, addons), namespace creation (quotas, limits, policies), and automating workload deployments.

-To enable clear separation of responsibilities and automation, ArgoCD users often adopt the App of Apps pattern.
+To enable clear separation of responsibilities and automation, Argo CD users often adopt the App of Apps pattern.

 ### What is the App of Apps Pattern?

-Normally, an ArgoCD Application is used to deploy Kubernetes manifests.
+Normally, an Argo CD Application is used to deploy Kubernetes manifests.
 For example, in earlier chapters, you saw how a guestbook Application deployed Deployment and Service resources directly to the hub-cluster.

 ![App of Apps Guestbook](/static/images/appofapps-guestbook.png)

-The **App of Apps** pattern in ArgoCD is a strategy where a single _parent_ `Application` deploys multiple _child_ `Applications/ApplicationSets`.
+The **App of Apps** pattern in Argo CD is a strategy where a single _parent_ `Application` deploys multiple _child_ `Applications/ApplicationSets`.
 For example, the webstore parent Application deploys Applications for the ui, assets, carts microservices.

 ![App of Apps Webstore](/static/images/appofapps-webstore-concept.png)